Adverse Credit Mortgage Specialists

 How long does a CCJ stay on my credit file?

 Can you get a mortgage with an unsatisfied CCJ?
 It is harder but possible.
-A small number of specialist lenders will consider it, but deposit requirements are typically 20–30% and rates are higher.
+A small number of specialist lenders will consider it, but deposit requirements are typically 20 to 30% and rates are higher.
 Satisfying the CCJ first significantly improves your options.

 Can a CCJ be removed before six years?